cedardevs/onestop/README-local-development.md

 It is up to the open source developer to register their own SP "Service Provider" metadata with these IdP "Identity Providers" and configure their applications accordingly, but we don't recommend this because it is probably a waste of your time.
 For obvious reasons, we don't accept pull requests associated with our authentication code or configuration.

-If you wish to contribute to features of our project related to or obscured by security, it is better to simply toggle Spring Profile annotations to debug against those features.
+If you wish to contribute to features of our project toggled by security features, it is better to simply toggle Spring Profile annotations to debug against those features.
 Just remember to return those annotation to their original state before making a PR.
 The specific profiles (feature toggles) used in our project are explained below.

 ### Spring Profiles
 ...